1. About alendronic acid

 How long will I take it for?

-If you're having long-term treatment with steroids, you'll usually take alendronic acid until your steroid treatment stops - maybe longer.
+If you're having long-term treatment with steroids, you'll usually take alendronic acid until your steroid treatment stops.
+Your doctor will then review whether you need to carry on.

-For other health problems, your doctor will usually assess your risk of broken bones every 3 to 5 years.
+For other health problems, such as arthritis and diabetes, your doctor will usually assess your risk of broken bones every 3 to 5 years.
 This may include tests to check the strength (density) of your bones.

 Depending on the results, you'll either keep taking alendronic acid, take a break from it or stop taking it completely.